Damocles-fr/PPJF/README.md

   // @match        http://192.168.1.10:8096/*
   ```
 Don't forget the * at the end.

+ Note : The .js userscript can be put in Jellyfin JavaScript Injector plugin instead, but every play buttons in Jellyfin Web won't work anywhere else without the .ps1 and Potplayer.

 - Optional : If you want Local Files Links in jellyfin media info
 	- Do the same in ViolentMonkey, +, new, delete all the lines, but copy/paste from the file ``` OpenMediaInfoPathScriptmonkey.js ```, save and exit.